Salmon Fishing With Marshmallows

 Methods for Fishing Salmon with Marshmallows

-When using a bottom rig, cast your line and allow the bait to descend to the riverbed.
+When using a bottom rig, which is also known as plunking, cast your line and allow the bait to sink to the bottom where it sits in place.

 For float fishing, a slip float is recommended for deeper water that exceeds the length of your rod.